unixorn/git-extra-commands/README.md

 * [git-tips/tips](https://github.com/git-tips/tips) is a collection of git tips

-* Christian Neukirchen wrote a great [blog post](http://chneukirchen.org/blog/archive/2013/01/a-grab-bag-of-git-tricks.html) on git that is the source for several scripts in this collection.
+* Christian Neukirchen wrote a great blog post, [A Grab Bag of Git Tricks](http://chneukirchen.org/blog/archive/2013/01/a-grab-bag-of-git-tricks.html) on git that is the source for several scripts in this collection.

 * Mislav Marohnić has a good article on git tips on his [blog](http://mislav.net/2010/07/git-tips/).
 Several of his git scripts are in this collection.